-Inspired by the clouds and adapted the cloud shibori (resist dyeing) technique, our CLOUD Indigo cotton gauze scarf was dyed with jackfruit bark and mango leaves with four-time immersion process.
+Inspired by the clouds and adapted the cloud shibori (resist dyeing) technique, our CLOUD Jackfruit cotton gauze scarf was dyed with jackfruit bark and marigold flowers.

-The fabric texture is wonderfully adaptable.
-It's airy to wear on a hot day, yet also warm enough for cooler season.
+The fabric texture is wonderful.
+Airy to wear on a hot day, yet also warm enough for cooler season.
 The surface design is a combination of wide open sky with clouds effect on both ends ~ represents freedom of expression as you wear it.

 No dangerous chemicals were involved in our natural dyeing process.

 Length: 178 cm / 70 inch

 Width: 35 cm / 14 inch

 There may be surface pattern design variations on the scarf that you purchase, as each of our product is individually dyed ~ bringing the spirit of "wabi-sabi" (the acceptance of transience and imperfection).

 EMBRACE THE SLOW PROCESS

 Immersion dye is a method of coloring fibers by immersing/soaking/dipping the whole or a part of the fibers into a dye bath for certain amount of time.
 We use tannin-rich plants to make the colors long-lasting while being mindful that color of the plant is often different to the color it releases as dye.
 The magic of nature plays the most vital role in the process, which makes the result of each creation a one-of-a-kind beauty and cannot be replicated.

 Hand wash in cool water with pH neutral soap.
 Dissolve or dilute the soap in the water before washing.
 You may see some release of color in the water at your first wash but it is normal.
 We recommend smoothing out wrinkles by hand.
 Hang it and air dry in the shade.
 Iron on low temperature.
 Store it away from direct heat and light.